xy7313/xy7313.github.io/_posts/2017-04-06-Start-with-JAVA3.md

 2. Eager initialize: before invoke, it has initialized already.
 The class is loading, the variable is initialized.
 ```
 public class EagerInitialized {
+        /*
-        //private constructor to avoid client applications to use constructor
+            1. private constructor to avoid client applications to use constructor
+            2. initialize an object using keyword: static to ensure only one object exist.
+            3. we need a public method to make an EagerInitialized obj visible to others
+        */
         private EagerInitialized(){

         }

-        //initialize an object using keyword: static to ensure only one object exist.
-        private static final EagerInitialized instance = new EagerInitialized();
+        private static EagerInitialized instance = new EagerInitialized();

-        //we need a public method to make an EagerInitialized obj visible to others
         public static EagerInitialized getInstance(){
             return instance;
         }

         public static void main(String a[]) {
             EagerInitialized obj = EagerInitialized.getInstance();
             //...
         }
 }
 ```